JuergenGutsch/blog/_source/_posts/2018-10-01-customizing-aspnetcore-04-https.md

 Usually, if you run your application behind an web server like IIS or NGinX, you don't need to care about certificates in your ASP.NET Core application.
 But you need to if you host your application inside another application, on Docker or without an IIS or NGinX.

 ASP.NET Core has a new feature to run tasks in the background inside the application.
-To learn more about that, read the next post about **Customizing ASP.NET Core Part 05: HostedServices** (not yet finished).
+To learn more about that, read the next post about [Customizing ASP.NET Core Part 05: HostedServices]({% post_url customizing-aspnetcore-05-hostedservices.md %}).